Leo E. Strine, Jr.

 - Restoration: The Role Stakeholder Governance Must Play in Recreating a Fair and Sustainable American Economy - A Reply to Professor Rock,

 - Lifting Labor's Voice: A Principled Path Toward Greater Worker Voice and Power Within American Corporate Governance,

 in Columbia Law School’s Center for Law and Economics Working Paper No. 643, February 24, 2021.
-This paper is also available as University of Pennsylvania Institute for Law and Economics Research Paper No. 21-09, and Harvard Law School Program on Corporate Governance Discussion Paper No. 2021-3, on SSRN and Minn.
-L. Rev. (forthcoming 2021).
+This paper is also available as University of Pennsylvania Institute for Law and Economics Research Paper No. 21-09, Harvard Law School Program on Corporate Governance Discussion Paper No. 2021-3, on Notice and Comment: A Blog from the Yale Journal on Regulation and ABA Section of Administrative Law & Regulatory Practice, March 2, 2021, SSRN, and Minn.
+L. Rev. (forthcoming).